Lunatiss/NLP_TwiSOS/README.md

-## TwiSOS: NLP for Disaster Response:
+## TwiSOS: Natural Language Process for Disaster Response:

 ### Objective: Analyzed tweets about emergency disasters using NLP techniques like tokenization, lemmatization, word embedding, and sentiment analysis to improve crisis management